Trekkin Weka

 Some fresh looking graffiti art, I think I remember Herm from the I10 underpass near Cabazon

-We stop for a long lunch at a water crossing, filtering water from the stream and relaxing in the shade.
-While we’re here, a California king snake passes right through the middle of the water source and causes a stir among the two groups of hikers here.
-We enjoy lunch and a thrill at this spot.
+We stopped for a long lunch at a water crossing, filtering water from the stream and relaxing in the shade.
+While we were here, a California king snake passed right through the middle of the water source and caused a stir among the two groups of hikers here.
+We enjoyed lunch and a thrill at this spot.

 The California king snake is supposed to grow up to 2-4 feet long, so this must be a big one